CSRG-Group/dcs-notes.github.io/modules/CS132/Primary_Notes/part2.md

 2. **Use the types of gates available** (these are usually dependent on the physical implementation e.g. only want to use **NAND** gates or maybe we have some 4-input gates etc.)
 3. **Minimise the number of gates used and hence cost**.

-There are two crucial skills to have
+There are two crucial skills to have:

 ### Logic Circuit to Truth Table